 Ragib Metin Okutay began his colour career at 1000 Volt in Istanbul after graduating from the Cinema and Television department of Istanbul Bilgi University.

-In 2017, he joined Nube Studio in Mumbai.
+In 2017, he joined Nube Studio, a leading post-production facility in Mumbai championed by veteran colourist Navin Shetty, whose vision is to develop powerhouse of talent.
 Since then, Ragib has become a prominent name in the Mumbai post-production scene, working on more than 1000 commercials for clients from around the world.